Ortur Laser Master 3 vs xTool D1 Pro

 A year ago, the Ortur Laser Master 2 Pro reigned supreme as the best budget laser engraver around.
-Then Makeblock released the xTool D1 Pro, a 10W laser (vs the 5.5W laser on the LM2 Pro) boasting a better build quality, double the power, slightly larger work area, and more.
+Then xTool released the xTool D1 Pro, a 10W laser with a better build quality, more power, a slightly larger work area, and more.

-To counter, Ortur have recently released the Laser Master 3, equaling the xTool D1’s 10W power, as well as beefing up the metal frame, while overhauling the safety features and connectivity options.
+To counter, Ortur have recently released the Laser Master 3, equaling the xTool D1’s 10W power, as well as adding a metal frame, while overhauling the safety features and connectivity options.

 Quick Summary: xTool D1 Pro vs Ortur Laser Master 3

-Overall for us, the xTool’s better build quality, slightly larger work area, and tailored accessory range make it a better deal for us, but the Ortur boasts great safety features, is naturally compatible with LaserGRBL, and the Laser Explorer app for operating the laser on your phone is a great experience (the xTool also has an app, though).
+But, the Ortur LM3 boasts great safety features, is naturally compatible with LaserGRBL, and has an interesting Laser Explorer app for operating the laser on your phone (xTool also has an app, though).

 TOP PICK